MicrosoftDocs/Viva/Viva/insights/advanced/analyst/templates/ways-of-working.md

 **Is multitasking driven by habit or necessity?**

-This page shows the distribution of employees by their average collaboration hours and average multitasking rate—the percentage of meetings and Teams calls hours where they’ve multitasked.
-This analysis helps determine whether multitasking rates during meetings are a function of habit or a consequence of lacking enough free time during the workday to catch up on email outside of meetings.
+View the distribution of employees by their average collaboration hours and average multitasking rate—that is, the percentage of meetings and Teams calls hours where they’ve multitasked.
+This analysis helps determine whether multitasking during meetings is because of habit or because people don't have enough free time during the workday to catch up on email outside of meetings.

 ### Improve wellbeing

 #### Uninterrupted focus hours

 **Are employees getting enough time to work on their core priorities?**

+Find out how much time people have to work independently by viewing:

-This page shows the average available-to-focus hours—time without any scheduled meetings during working hours—and uninterrupted hours—time without any scheduled meetings during working hours not interrupted by email or Teams chat or calls.
+* Average available-to-focus hours—that is, time without any scheduled meetings during working hours.
+* Uninterrupted hours—that is, time without any scheduled meetings during working hours not interrupted by email, Teams chats, or Teams calls.

 ### Encourage coaching and development